FreeStyle Classic (FST) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 FreeStyle Classic Historical Price

-According to the latest data gathered on FreeStyle Classic live price page, the current price of FreeStyle Classic is 0.06828USD.
+According to the latest data gathered on FreeStyle Classic live price page, the current price of FreeStyle Classic is 0.05744USD.
 The circulating supply of FreeStyle Classic(FST) is

 In the past 24 hours, FreeStyle Classic has shown a price movement of